 So after completing your Project Management Professional Course, you successfully managed in your PMP Certification Exam and now you are a PMP!
 So you might now be under the euphoria of becoming a PMP.
-Do you want to know what kind of PMP interview questions you would be facing to get to your dream job?
-Here, we will discuss the PMP Interview Questions and the tips you need to prepare for the PMP interview questions.
+Do you want to know what kind of interview questions you would be facing to get to your dream job?
+Here, we will discuss the questions and the tips you need to prepare for the interview.

 What Happens After Getting the PMP Certification?